 The specific techniques that are used vary according to the needs of the patient, but examples include:

-ART® is a specific, targeted treatment, and patients often see results within 2-4 weeks, or 3-6 visits.
+ART is a specific, targeted treatment, and patients often see results within two to four weeks, or three to six visits.

-Only health care providers with a license to treat soft-tissue injuries or conditions can become certified in ART® and treat patients using this technique, including chiropractors, physical therapists, massage therapists, certified athletic trainers, and medical doctors.
-However, you do not need a prescription in order to be treated using the ART® technique.
-You only need to ensure that the health care professional you make an appointment with is properly ART® certified.
+Only healthcare providers with a license to treat soft-tissue injuries or conditions can become certified in ART and treat patients using this technique.
+These include chiropractors, physical therapists, massage therapists, certified athletic trainers, and medical doctors.
+However, you do not need a prescription in order to be treated using the ART technique.
+You only need to ensure that the healthcare professional you make an appointment with is properly ART certified.
+Get a physical therapy appointment at HSS.

 Posted: 8/30/2012